 We want our customers and coworkers to feel special.
-So every day this week we will focus on a Service Principle that will help us care for customers in a special way.
+So every day this week we will focus on a Service Principle that will help

-16. I Make Great 17.
+R 16.
+I Make Great 17.
 I Stay Flexi- 18.
 I provide ser- 19.
 I Do More 20.
-I show First Impressions ble vice graciously Genuine Ap- I am empowered preciation I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
-I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia- sure each cus- by: Acting upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- by: Being pre- ties to do tomer for: The appear- pared to assist more than is ance of my Asking ques- asked Using the area tions to learn Showing that I 6.1 library - Following more ma genuinely Going the Charden a Following Note that the second seco Dataii glad to help extra mile Sharing "clean as you go" throughout Determining them whenever feedback the building the cus- Demonstrating possible-to with us the building tomer's Demonstrating that I genu- make the needs inely care customer Thinking of about them feel special Thinking of creative accomplishing Being a ca- ways to help their goals pable prob- them their goals lem solver them leili solver
+I show First Impressions ble vice graciously Genuine Ap- A I am empowered preciation R I ensure a great When respond- I am more than to serve our cus- B first impression ing to customer my job.
+I care for tomers by: I show genu- Ι every time through requests, I en- every customer ine apprecia- Γ sure each cus- by: Acting upon tion by thank- - My appearance tomer is satisfied - Roing pro- opportuni- ties to do ing each cus- Ζ • The appear- by: Being pre- pared to assist more than is tomer for: A ance of my Asking ques- asked • Using the H area tions to learn • Showing that I uskeu library Ι more ma genuinely Going the instary L Following glad to help extra mile Sharing 0 "clean as you Determining them whenever feedback Р go" throughout the cus- possible-to with us 0 the building tomer's Demonstrating make the - needs that I genu- customer R inely care feel special H Thinking of about them Ε creative accomplishing Being a ca- M ways to help their goals pable prob- them lem solver